 P&O Days - Part 2, Life in the P&O Fleet circa 1960's - A young officer's pictorial record

 The 'Great White Whale', P&OSNCo's ss Canberra

-Captain Welch has now produced five DVDs in total, the first three covering his time on container vessels under the Overseas Containers Limited, P&O Containers and P&O Nedlloyd flag.
-For UK destinations the all-in price for a single DVD is £10 and all profits from each sale are donated to the Mission to Seafarers charity.
+Captain Welch has now produced five videos in total, the first three covering his time on container vessels under the Overseas Containers Limited, P&O Containers and P&O Nedlloyd flag.
+For UK destinations the all-in price for a single video is £10 and all profits from each sale are donated to the Mission to Seafarers charity.

 Until now the videos have been offered in DVD form but with many people no longer having access to a suitable DVD player, Captain Welch has decided to switch to using USB/memory sticks.
 The price of £10 per video with all profits going to the Mission to Seafarers charity remains unchanged.